SunLaria/Notes-App/README.md

 - All Site Elements are Written in ReactJS

+- Note Crud API Operations are Request by Axios

-- Added WhiteNoise module for staticfiles to work with docker
+- Added WhiteNoise module for staticfiles to work with Docker